-Self-doubt plagues almost everyone at one point or another, but for many people it’s a daily way of life.
-Even people with high level of achievement can spend a good deal of time questioning their own abilities—hence the imposter syndrome.
+Self-doubt plagues almost everyone at one point or another, but for many people, it’s a daily way of life.
+Even people with a high level of achievement can spend a good deal of time questioning their own abilities—hence the imposter syndrome.
 But what most people don’t realize is that self-doubt is caused by a chronic pattern of thinking that, once you know how, can be shifted.

 Self-doubt isn’t harmless.
 It stops you from being confident enough to dream bigger and take the actions that would lead to living the life you really want to live.
 It keeps you from going for that dream job, that better relationship, or that big move you’d like to make.
 At a more extreme level, it can create feelings of being overwhelmed, filled with anxiety, and unable to make decisions.